brimdata/zed/docs/zq/README.md

 ## TL;DR

-> `zq` is a command-line tool that uses the [Zed language](language.md) for pipeline-style search and analytics language.  `zq` can query a variety of data formats in files, over HTTP, or in S3 storage It is particularly fast when you operating over the Zed-native ZNG format.
+> `zq` is a command-line tool that uses the [Zed language](language.md) for pipeline-style search and analytics.  `zq` can query a variety of data formats in files, over HTTP, or in S3 storage It is particularly fast when operating on data in the Zed-native ZNG format.
 >
 > The `zq` design philosophy blends the query/search-tool approach of `jq`, `awk`, `grep` with the command-line, embedded database approach of `sqlite` and `duckdb`.
->
-> Most examples of Zed are provided as `zq` one liners, but this is just one way of using Zed as anything running at desktop-scale as a `zq` command can be run at cloud scale using a Zed lake.

 ## Contents